Writing about myself and my journey is a dangerous endeavor.

-Why do I write about what I write about?
+Why do I write about each category?

 Where does this necessity and desire come from?

 It comes as health issues present themselves in my family’s lives.
 It comes from the places we explore and the people we meet.
-It comes as I read and as I watch television shows, movies, and the news.
+It comes as I read and watch television shows, movies, and the news.
 It comes from what people post on social media.
 It comes from a desire for life-long learning.

 Self-care means so many different things to so many different people, and that is good.
 Self-care focuses on how your take care of yourself so that you can be your best in all areas of your life.
-I am an advocate for healthy eating, exercise, meditation, massage, and chiropractic medicine.
+I am an advocate for healthy eating, exercise, meditation, massage, as well as non-traditional and chiropractic medicine.
 With that in mind, I am the type of person who would rather try natural remedies before prescription or over-the-counter medications.
 In addition to taking care of myself first (and that is not selfish because if you are not your best, how can you care for others), I search for ways to destress and detoxify.

 I was born in Northern Illinois and for the first 28 years of my life called Rockford, Illinois, home.